Certora/Documentation/docs/cvl/foundry-integration.md

 - Only a subset of the Foundry cheatcodes are currently implemented.
 The implemented cheatcodes include `vm.assume`, all `assert*` cheatcodes, `vm.expectRevert`, `prank`, `startPrank`, `stopPrank`, `warp`, and `deal`.
 Some other cheatcodes are irrelevant and are ignored, and many cheatcodes are not yet supported.
-One could recognize these by checking the **Contracts Call Resolutions** tab of the report - unimplemented cheatcodes will appear there as an unresolved calls (which will usually lead to [havocs](https://docs.certora.com/en/latest/docs/user-guide/glossary.html#term-havoc) and therefore spurious counter examples).
+One can recognize these by checking the **Contracts Call Resolutions** tab of the report - unimplemented cheatcodes will appear there as an unresolved calls (which will usually lead to [havocs](https://docs.certora.com/en/latest/docs/user-guide/glossary.html#term-havoc) and therefore spurious counter examples).
 In this case, please contact Certora so we can implement the required cheatcode.